Ian Rush: Media career and other activities, 2005 to present

+In May 2022 a mural of Rush was officially unveiled opposite the Main stand outside Anfield.
+The artwork was created by MurWalls to commemorate Liverpool's all-time top goalscorer, with Rush commenting "To be so close to Anfield is absolutely amazing, it's a great honour for me to have my face on the wall".

 In popular culture

 Rush is referenced in the Milk Marketing Board television advert Accrington Stanley, Who Are They?, which ran in the late 1980s and early 1990s.

 In 1982, Rush became the first ever football player to sign a sponsorship deal with sportswear brand Nike.
+In 1985 he appeared in a Nike lab-themed television advert.
+On winning a pair of Nike boots from Rush at age 13, the future Ballon d'Or winner and AC Milan legend Andriy Shevchenko commented:

+"Rush himself gave me a pair of Nike boots.
+Even though the boots were too small for me, I treasured them for years because everyone knew him and he was a Liverpool legend."

 Rush made a brief cameo appearance as himself in the BBC drama series Hustle.

 Personal life

 Ian Rush was the ninth of ten children born to Francis and Doris Rush, who lived in Flint, North Wales.
 Francis Rush, who worked in the steel industry for many years, died in July 2003 at the age of 78.
 Doris Rush died almost seven years later at the age of 82.
 He is of partial Irish descent.

 Rush married Tracy in 1987.
 The marriage ended in 2015.
 They had two sons together: Jonathan and Daniel.
 He is the great-uncle of footballer Owen Beck, who made his debut for Liverpool in 2021.

-Rush was appointed Member of the Order of the British Empire in the 1996 New Year Honours for services to association football.
+Rush was appointed an MBE in the 1996 New Year Honours for services to association football.